XeNn7012/API-DRF/README.md

 >Extract The Project.zip
->open anycode editor in extracted Project folder and go to terminal and follow as
+>Open anycode editor in extracted Project folder and go to terminal and follow as

->type same as below to activate virtualenvironment
+>Type same as below to activate virtualenvironment

 >Venv\Scripts\activate